AliKMBonab/Haptic-Armband/README.md

 ---

-## 📜 License

-All files in this repository are licensed under the **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)**.
-You are free to use, share, and adapt the materials for non-commercial purposes, provided proper attribution is given.
-See [LICENSE](LICENSE) for more details.

----

 ## 📬 Contact

 For access to raw data or synergy analysis files, or for any related questions, please contact: